conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 ## Differences if using Virtual Clusters

-The example above is using the `passthrough` Virtual Cluster.
-If you are using a Virtual Cluster, you need to make a few changes.
+The example above is using a default `passthrough` Virtual Cluster.
+If you are using your own Virtual Clusters, you need to make a few changes.

-First, let's see how to create a Virtual Cluster with the ACLs enabled, and with a super user declared.
-Then, we'll see how to create this super user credentials, to delegate some permissions to the applications service account.
+First, let's see how to create a Virtual Cluster with the ACLs enabled, and a super user declared.
+Then, we'll see how to create the super user credentials, in order to give permissions to the applications service account.

 ### Create the Virtual Cluster with an ACL Admin

-Here is how to create a Virtual Cluster called `my-vcluster`, that will have the ACLs enabled, and with a super user called `local-acl-admin`.
+The below creates a Virtual Cluster called `my-vcluster`, that will have ACLs enabled, and a super user named `local-acl-admin`.

 ```bash title="Create a Virtual Cluster with ACLs Enabled"
 curl \